Playland (New York): 21st century

 In 2012, Hurricane Sandy claimed parts of Playland's boardwalk, flooded and caused substantial damage to the Ice Casino, and scattered debris throughout Read Sanctuary.

-In May 2016, the Westchester County Board of Legislators voted 13–4 to give control of the park to a management company called Standard Amusements.
+As a result of damage sustained during the hurricane, the north boardwalk remained closed until 2018.In May 2016, the Westchester County Board of Legislators voted 13–4 to give control of the park to a management company called Standard Amusements.
 Standard Amusements agreed to invest $27.5 million into the park, which it will manage for 30 years.
 Westchester County maintains ownership of the park, and will receive an annual base rent and 8% of the park's profits after Standard Amusements has recouped its initial investment.
 In 2019, Playland unveiled its first ride since 2008, a Disk'O half-pipe made by Zamperla.
 Playland did not operate its 2020 season due to the COVID-19 pandemic.